 This is a non-statutory document prepared in terms of the Local Government Act 1974.
 This document replaces the Commercial Recreation and Related Services on Regional Council Lands Concessions Policy, 1993 and the Charges for Services in Wellington Regional Parks, 1996.
 It is intended to remain an operational document for a maximum of five years after which it will be reviewed, although a review of part or all of the document is possible within the five year timeframe.
-Charges for commercial or non-commercial use are likely to be reviewed within the next three years.
+Charges for commercial and non-commercial use are likely to be reviewed within the next three years.

-1.2 How to use the policy and guidelines
+1.2 How to Use the Policy and Guidelines

-The policy sets out the relevant background, legislative mandates, fees and charges and rationale for the management of commercial and non-commercial recreation activities and services on Council lands.
-This section is intended for use by Council staff and Councillors and interested tourism operators or members of the public.
+The policy sets out the relevant background, legislative mandates, fees and charges and rationale for the management of commercial and non-commercial recreation and tourism in the Wellington Regional Council's parks and forests.
+This policy is intended to inform Council staff, Councillors and interested recreation/tourism operators or members of the public.

-The policy is summarised in a helpful booklet entitled "Commercial and Non-commercial Recreation and Tourism Activities on Regional Council Lands".
-This booklet is designed for use primarily by park users - members of the public, recreation and tourism operators, recreation clubs, charities and so on, who use regional council parks and forests.
+The policy is summarised in a helpful booklet entitled Recreation and Tourism in Wellington Regional Council Parks and Forests.
+This booklet is designed for use primarily by park users - members of the public, recreation and tourism operators, recreation clubs, charities and so on, who use Regional Council parks and forests.

-The guidelines are designed for use by Council staff (mainly park rangers and administration or recreation planning staff) for processing commercial concessions, permits or other agreements between Council and park users.
+The guidelines are designed for use by Council staff (mainly park rangers and administration or recreation planning staff) for processing commercial and non-commercial concession applications and managing permits or other agreements between Council and park users.